About the college

 Laundry and kitchen facilities are available in all student accommodation areas.

-The college has a full termly calendar of special dinners including eight formal Guest Nights, a Junior Members’ Night and a Wine Tasting session.
+The college has a full termly calendar of special dinners including formal Guest Nights, a Junior Members’ Night, Wine Tasting sessions and much more.
 One highlight of the St Cross social calendar is the Feast offered each term.

 This college accepts graduate students for the following courses: